Security classifications and protective markings

 Release notes

-The digital edition provides detailed information about security classifications and updated information on information management obligations.
-This responds to users’ needs for clear information about security in the digital environment.
+The digital edition provides detailed information about security classifications and information management obligations in the digital environment.
+It has been updated to include PSPF Annual Release 2024.

 The sixth edition did not include information about the Australian Government protective security policy, the classification of information or protective markings.
 The chapter ‘Restrictions on publishing’ in the sixth edition focused on legal protections such as copyright, privacy and defamation.